A few scanning tips

 There is another procedure often necessary, because camera images and print paper are often Not the same SHAPE, and so cannot be fitted to the paper as is.
 For example, a 4x6 image will not fit 4x5 paper.
 The print is not going to work out well unless they are the same shape (see this about cropping to fit the paper).
 But the most essential basic fact is that images are dimensioned in pixels, and that is how we must think of it.
 That makes it easier, not harder.
 And it is necessary, and it's very important to plan your pixels.

-Sufficient pixels to print at 240 to 300 dpi is an optimum goal to print photo images.
-This is true for images sent to online printing services, or true of your own inkjet printer too.
-More pixels really cannot help the printer (in color mode), but very much less is detrimental to quality.
+Sufficient pixels to print at least at 250 dpi, and optimally at 300 dpi is a proper goal to print photo images.
+This is true for images sent to online printing services, or true of your own ink jet printer too.
+More than 300 dpi really cannot help the printer (in color mode), but very much less is detrimental to quality.
 This is very simple, but it is essential to know and keep track of.
-This simple little calculation will show the image size needed for optimum photo printing.
+This simple little calculation will show scanned or printed image size.

-This little calculator has these purposes: (or there's another fancier calculator)
+This little calculator has these purposes: (or there's another fancier dpi calculator)

 3000 pixels spaced at 300 pixels per inch (dpi) is 10 inches.
 This easy fact is about the least that we all should know about using our images.
 There is a larger dpi calculator that knows more details about scanning, printing, and enlargement.